More

 You will need to select Scalefusion in order to configure kiosk mode.
 You can choose which apps to allow on your Android device.
 The only app we’ll select here is Google Chrome.
 To save your settings, click next.

-kiosk mode android tablet
+android tablet kiosk mode

 Step 4: Allow Websites on the Android Chrome Kiosk Mode Device